mmcken3/sidecar-demo/README.md

     ddClient.Incr("task.failed", nil, 1)
     ddClient.Gauge("pipeline.lag", float64Value, nil, 1)

+#### Tags

+When using this sidecar to track metrics you may also want to take advantage of tags.
+In the code there are a few small examples of what to do with tags in order to use them.
+An example of when you want to use them is tracking the same metric like a req_timeout across two different methods, but you need a way to tell the metrics apart.

+The tag for this line sending and Incr would be `type:somethingspecial`.
+This param is actually a slice so you could send in a list of tags if you want too.

+    ddClient.Incr("task.happened", []string{"type:somethingspecial"}, 1)

 ### The Container Set Up

 Here is a snippet of the docker compose set up to run the sidecar along side of your